aamandaewenn/LentilProject/README.md

 # Classifying Lentil Testa (Seedcoat) Phenotypes using Unsupervised Learning
 This project used a dataset of BELT images and unsupervised learning techniques to classify lentils by testa.
-Required packages to run the source code can be found in requirements.txt
+Required packages to run the source code can be found in requirements.txt and installed with:
+>pip install -r requirements.txt
 Trained weights for machine learning models can be found [here](https://drive.google.com/drive/folders/1wXH5kVpuuVro9x5_Y_LRWXuJ-TFzmt4p)
 - - -
 ## Conversion of images from NPY to PNG